Introduction of Niu Banɡ Zi:Fructus Arctii or Burdock Fruit.

 Botanical source: The herb Fructus Arctii(Burdock Fruit) is the dried ripe fruit of the Arctium lappa L., it is a plant of the Arctium genus, the Asteraceae(Compositae) family of the Asterales order.
 This commonly used species is introduced as:

-The Arctium lappa L. The plant is a biennial herb, it grows to more than 3 feet (91 cm), native to Asia and Europe but is a widespread weed in New Zealand.
+Arctium lappa L.: Botanical description: The plant is a biennial herb, it grows to more than 3 feet (91 cm), native to Asia and Europe but is a widespread weed in New Zealand.
 It is well known to little boys who pull off the clinging seed vessels to throw at one another, it is also known as Personata, Happy-major, and Clot-bur.
 A traditional herbal medicine, burdock was formerly listed in the British Pharmaceutical Codex and is widely recorded in most writings on medicinal herbs.
 This tall, branching biennial has large, rounded to arrow-shaped leaves and purple flower heads encased in bracts with hooked tips.
 Burdock can be an invasive weed.
 Harvest roots after the 1st years growing season, before it goes to seed in its second year.
 The plant varies considerably in appearance, and by some botanists various subspecies, or even separate species, have been described, the variations being according to the size of the flower-heads and of the whole plant, the abundance of the whitish cottonlike substance that is sometimes found on the involucres, or the absence of it, the length of the flower-stalks, etc.